-The export and import of content for migrating out of Multisite is different as you’ll need to grab that data directly from your database tables.
+The export and import of content for migrating out of Multisite is different, as you can only grab that data directly from your database tables.

 You can do this by logging into your Multisite’s control panel and navigating to phpMyAdmin.

 In the tables that appear under the Network’s folder, find the one that corresponds with the site you want to migrate out of the network.
 The ID number will match the one from the process described earlier.
-In other words, when you look at the list of sites on your network, click on the Edit button for the migrating site, and you’ll find the ID number appended to the end of the web address.
+When you look at the list of sites on your network, click on the Edit button for the migrating site, and you’ll find the ID number appended to the end of the web address.

 The file that exported will be in a .sql format.
 Make a copy and rename it.

-You’ll now want to open it in a code editor like Atom in order to adjust your site’s domain (if it wasn’t already mapped to the custom domain).
-On the network, the site was referred to as:
+You’ll now want to open it in a code editor like Atom to adjust your site’s domain (if you haven’t mapped it to the custom domain already).
+On the network, you’ll see the site referred to as:

 However, when you import this into the new site, you want it to say:

-Do a search and replace in the file and save your changes once all instances of the domain are updated.
+Do a search and replace in the file and save your changes once you’ve updated all instances of the domain.